Service-Disabled Veterans Insurance (S-DVI) Overview

 Service-Disabled Veterans Insurance

-Service-Disabled Veterans Insurance (S-DVI) is a Veterans Affairs insurance program that offers low-cost coverage to eligible service members.
+Service-Disabled Veterans Insurance (S-DVI) was a Veterans Affairs insurance program that offers low-cost coverage to eligible service members.
 It is available to veterans who have service-connected disabilities.
 The basic coverage amount is up to $10,000.

 Can You Apply?